BayekofSiva/Internshala-Course-Content/Course Three/Course3-Final-Project/readMe.md

 1. **Get an API Key**
    - Register at [OpenWeatherMap](https://openweathermap.org)
-   - Get your free API key
+   - Get your free API key (this is not working)

 2. **Run the Application**
    ```bash